Are you seeking spousal support in Edmonton?

 Spousal Support Advisory Guidelines

-Are you seeking Spousal Support lawyer in Edmonton, Alberta?
+Are you seeking a spousal Support lawyer in Edmonton, Alberta?

 Laws in Alberta [Canada] aka Spousal Support Advisory Guidelines include the age of both parties, the needs of the parties, the length of the marriage, the contribution each has made to the marriage including looking after children and the home, the value of any benefit of the marriage lost in a divorce, and the mental health of each spouse.